 We offer physical exercise and activities for working age people recovering from stroke.
-Here are some of the activities we are running this week.
+Here are some of the activities we are running at two venues.

 Sign up for our newsletter to receive updates on our social events.

 Find out how to join a class and who they are suitable for.

 It’s quite simple: if you have my number, phone me and I will tell you which days are busier at the moment.
 If you don’t have my number, just turn up — before 2pm, ask for Coralie.
 I have a volunteer called Alistair who is excellent who is helping me at the moment.
 If I am not there he will introduce you.

 I will try to do a small assessment.
 It’s nice if you come with someone who can help you remember or write down any information you need.
 As long as you have the address and the days we are here — Tuesday, Thursday, and Friday from 2pm.
 Just turn up!
 I have some forms I can give you to fill out at home.